bk7084/bk7084.github.io/index.md

 ![image](assets/images/crashcourse/intro-cap.png)

 Congratulations\!
-You now have a Python environment with necessary packages to run all the exercises.
-Now finish exercises inside **intro.py**.
+You now have a Python environment with the necessary packages to run all the exercises.
+Now go ahead and try the exercises inside **intro.py**.